 The ego is very sophisticated at mimicking the voice of the Higher Self, causing us to seek change through aggressive action.
-How often, in your life has aggressive action healed a difficult problem or helped you overcome a challenging obstacle?
-How do we train our minds to discern between the very persuasive voice of ego vs. the higher self or voice of the Sage?
-A good start is to get to know your mind and how it works through a regular, routine practice of meditation.
-Mantra meditation is often a good start towards clearing the mind of negative thought patterns, limiting beliefs and cognitive ruts.
+How often in your life has aggressive action healed a difficult problem or helped you overcome a challenging obstacle?
+How do we train our minds to discern between the persuasive voice of ego vs. the higher self or voice of the Sage?
+A good start is to get to know your mind and how it works through regular, routine meditation practice.
+Mantra meditation is often a good start toward clearing the mind of negative thought patterns, limiting beliefs, and cognitive ruts.
 It is advisable to seek a qualified meditation instructor prior to utilizing any form of spiritual meditation.

-It is an important foundational tenet (teaching) of Buddhism and or the Practice of Yoga, that our mind is the universal ordering principle.
+It is an important foundational tenet (teaching) of Buddhism and/or the Practice of Yoga that our mind is the universal ordering principle.
 What does this mean?
-Your mind or thought patterns and or lack thereof forms your perception of the external world.
+Your mind or thought patterns and or lack thereof form your perception of the external world.
 Your inner world reflects the outer world.
 Clear mind, clarity in the external world.
 Does this mean a life free of suffering or free of the causes of suffering?
-No. It means that our inner clarity allows us to negotiate life’s inherent difficulties with greater awareness.
-Provides us the best tool to abide in the world with equanimity and humility.
+No. Our inner clarity allows us to negotiate life’s inherent difficulties with greater awareness.
+It provides us with the best tool to abide in the world with equanimity and humility.

 Recitation of the Guru Rinpoche mantra is a good start.

-Hexagram 46 is a very favorable opportunity to practice proper principals of humility, conscientiousness, and adaptability.
+Hexagram 46 is a favorable opportunity to practice proper humility, conscientiousness, and adaptability principles.

 It is a time when great progress can be made through the effort of will.
-However, it is ESSENTIAL that all your activity be characterized by humility, conscientiousness, and adaptability.
+However, all your activities must be characterized by humility, conscientiousness, and adaptability.
 Progress as a tree does, bending around obstacles rather than confronting them, pushing steadily but gently.

 “The model of the moment: A major ( and perhaps unexpected ) move may be in the offing.
-Be wary of accepting posts which demand more skill than you possess, however.
-The course usually recommended for such times: You may need the help of a superior to achieve your goals child, but you have a good chance of receiving it.
+However, be wary of accepting posts that demand more skill than you possess.
+The course is usually recommended for such times: You may need the help of a superior to achieve your goals, child, but you have a good chance of receiving it.
 Your success will continue if you remain diligent in your efforts and modest in your claims and proposals”.

-The first line counsels what is a universal lesson of the Oracle: As above so below.
-The confidence needed to push upward is found not in our egos but in our relationship with the Sage.
+The first line counsels what a universal lesson of the Oracle is: As above, so below.
+The confidence needed to push upward is found in our egos and our relationship with the Sage.